-Jayne Anita Smith's current body of paintings and drawings use the female body as a vehicle to investigate women's mystical connection to nature.
-Smith's practice concerns the threat from an historically patriarchal society where spirituality is at odds with a contemporary focus on physicality and material wealth.
+Jayne Anita Smith's practice concerns the threat from an historically patriarchal society where spirituality is at odds with a contemporary focus on physicality and material wealth.

 Smith has exhibited widely across the UK and internationally in Hong Kong and Miami, including group and solo exhibitions with Coates and Scarry in London, and in group shows with BoLee Gallery and Bearspace, London.
 Her work is held in several private collections in the UK and USA.
 Smith has been selected for the RA Summer Show in 2019 and 2015 and has been shortlisted for a number of prizes, including, Mostyn Open, Threadneedle Prize, National Open Art Competition and Beep painting prize.